J&J Medical Connect

 • QUASAR consisted of a 12-week, phase 2b induction study and a 12-week, phase 3 intravenous (IV) induction study followed by a 44-week subcutaneous (SC) randomized withdrawal maintenance study.1

-• ASTRO consisted of a 48-week treat through study that assessed the efficacy and safety of SC induction followed by SC maintenance therapy with TREMFYA.2
+• ASTRO consisted of a 48-week treat-through study that assessed the efficacy and safety of SC induction followed by SC maintenance therapy with TREMFYA.2

 • In both QUASAR and ASTRO trials, patients were required to have an inadequate response, loss of response, or intolerance to conventional (ie, 6-mercaptopurine, azathioprine, or corticosteroids) or advanced therapy (ADT; ie, tumor necrosis factor alpha [TNFα] antagonists, vedolizumab, or tofacitinib).
-Additionally, the ASTRO program also included patients who failed or were intolerant to filgotinib, upadacitinib, and ozanimod, a sphingosine-1-phosphate receptor modulator (S1PRM).1,2
+Additionally, the ASTRO program included patients who failed or were intolerant to filgotinib, upadacitinib, and ozanimod, a sphingosine-1-phosphate receptor modulator (S1PRM).1,2

 • Vedolizumab for ≥12 weeks1,2